dossiers-page/dossiers-page/_posts/2020-10-18-bring-your-own-data.md

 ## What if you are interested in more detailed analysis of your data
 Please drop a mail to giri@dossiers.page with your initial report from the page
 ## Acknoledgements
-1. The application's auto-detection and variable selection are part of MLBOX (https://mlbox.readthedocs.io/en/latest/)
-2. The application's auto-detection of statistical tests is made possible by (https://tea-lang.org/).
+1. The application's auto-detection of statistical tests is made possible by (https://tea-lang.org/).
 Please watch the introduction video by the author of Tea-Lang here (https://www.youtube.com/watch?v=eyoAqNKTjGQ&t=1705s)
-3. The Application UI is built using Streamlit (https://www.streamlit.io/)
+2. The Application UI is built using Streamlit (https://www.streamlit.io/)
-4. The dataset in demo is  from three other research datasets used in different research papers.
-The Nature article listing heart disease database and names of popular datasets used in various heart disease research is shared below. https://www.nature.com/articles/s41597-019-0206-3 .
-The data set is consolidated and  made available in kaggle (https://www.kaggle.com/sid321axn/heart-statlog-cleveland-hungary-final)